Lenovo Webcam Not Working – What you Can Do

 - Retest your camera.

 Lenovo presumably thought that setting privacy high would prevent this from happening to you.
-It’s just a shame it disables the camera for everything!
+While it is a great privacy feature, it’s just a shame it disables the camera for everything!

 If that doesn’t work, try some of these generic fixes.
-These will work on any Windows computer having issues with its webcam.
+These will work on any Windows computer having issues with its webcam — not just Lenovos.

 Check in Device Manager